Ficus Notes Preview

 Ease of data entry is inversely proportional to ease of data retrieval.

 Interviews revealed a clear pattern: the more complex the system, the harder it was to maintain.
-Even with structured tools available, people defaulted to easier tools like WhatsApp for its simplicity.
+People consistently defaulted to tools like WhatsApp—not out of laziness, but as a strategy to preserve autonomy and minimize cognitive friction.

 Personal tracking system in Google Sheets